Chad-Glazier/r5rs-accumulator-machine/README.md

-# Virtual Machine in R5RS
+# Object-Oriented Implementation of an Accumulator Machine in R5RS

 This program demonstrates the `/objects` library by implementing a simulated accumulator machine.
 I would recommend reading the library's separate documentation, in `/objects/README.md`.
 This documentation only explains the implementation of the machine.